April in New England may seem cold, but it’s nothing like the months when the coldest temperature is reported.

-Inland towns seemed to suffer more from temperature extremes than those on the coast, and , in the northeast corner of Connecticut, was no exception.
+Inland towns seemed to suffer more from temperature extremes than those on the coast, and , in the northwest corner of Connecticut, was no exception.

 The U.S. government rationed gasoline in 1943, and pleasure driving fell dramatically.
 The oil shortage didn’t affect home heating, though, as New Englanders still warmed their houses with coal.

 As the temperature dropped to –37 °F that February day, Norfolk residents probably stayed home to listen to the news on the radio.
 Winston Churchill came down with pneumonia, the Nazis were on the run in Africa and Russian troops had taken back Kharkov.
 Today, the Norfolk Soldiers’ Monument has a central plaque lists four residents killed in World War II as well as four columns of names honoring those who served.

 Clayton Lake, an unincorporated village in Aroostook County, experienced the coldest temperature ever — −50 °F — in Maine on Jan.
 16, 2009.
 Because the County seems closer to Canada than the rest of Maine, people have proposed it join New Brunswick or spin off as a separate U.S. state – a very small U.S. state.
 Only about 70,000 people live in Aroostook County.

 On that cold Friday the people of the County, along with the rest of the country, awaited the inauguration of Barack Obama as president the following Tuesday.
 The County had voted for Obama by a margin of nearly 10 percent.
 Eight years later, the County voted for Donald Trump by close to 17 percent.